 There’s also a Square app for both iOS and Android, meaning you won’t have to be stuck behind a desk to stay on top of your payroll.

 Setup help is provided via a phone service, which means you won’t be completely in the dark if it’s your first foray into the world of payroll software.
-However, beyond that, it can be a bit difficult, as there isn’t much help beyond initial setup.
+However, beyond that, things can be a bit difficult, as there isn’t much help beyond initial setup.

-As far as other weaknesses go, there aren’t many integrations available.
+As far as Square's other weaknesses go, there aren’t many integrations available.
 The most popular integration available is QuickBooks Online, which can help you sync Square up with any QuickBooks accounting you use.
 You also won’t be able to migrate data, and the only software training service available is video-based.
 This can make the software somewhat difficult to get used to.

 Square Payroll Scalability